Hot Creek Geological Site - Mammoth Lakes, CA

 • Please be considerate of the Leave no Trace Principles to help keep this place wild and beautiful.

 While not as large as Lassen’s Bumpass Hell, this unique geological wonder is worthy of a stop on any trip to the Mammoth Lakes area.
 Thanks for joining me here today.
-For more information on the Hot Creek, make sure to watch my Behind the Blog video below…and until next week, I hope you find adventure and encouragement wherever you go.
+For more information on the Hot Creek, make sure to watch my Behind the Blog video at the top of this post…and until next week, I hope you find adventure and encouragement wherever you go.

 If you enjoyed this post you might also like…